Find a Property

 American FactFinder is a data generator created by the US Census Bureau.
 Search for a multitude of census data within your area of interest including economic, demographic, housing, and geographic information.

-Department of Inspections, Permits, and Licenses
+Department of Codes and Regulations

 Search records of property inspections including notes on violations and citations.

 Jefferson County Clerk's Delinquent Tax Website / Tax Master

 Learn about delinquent taxes and important notices on tax liens.
 The TaxMaster.net link allows users to lookup the purchaser of defaulted tax bills, amount of taxes due for a property, and existing property lien holders.

 The Online Land Records allow users to search for deed and mortgage information as well as existing and previous owners of a property.